 Table 2 lists the features of each session, including session number and subject pool, number of subjects in each session, mechanisms implemented, and game length under each treatment.
 At the beginning of each session subjects randomly drew an identification number.
 Then each of them was seated in front of the corresponding terminal, with a folder containing the instructions and record sheets.
 After the instructions were read aloud, subjects were required to finish the Review Questions, which were designed to test their understanding of the instructions.
 Afterwards the experimenter checked answers and answered questions.
-In all sessions the instruction period was within 20 minutes.
+In all sessions the instruction period was within 20 min.
 There was no practice round in any session.
-The Round Robin sessions consisted of 8 rounds and typically lasted for 40 minutes.
-The SYN and ASYN sessions consisted of 150 rounds and typically lasted for one and a half hours.
-The average earnings of experimental subjects was \$20.16, not including the \$8 participation fee for PCC subjects14.
+The Round Robin sessions consisted of eight rounds and typically lasted for 40 min.
+The SYN and ASYN sessions consisted of 150 rounds and typically lasted for 1.5 h.
+The average earnings of experimental subjects was \$20.16, not including the \$8 participation fee for PCC subjects.